-2.5.2 miRNAs with the highest AUC-ROC
+miRNAs with the highest AUC-ROC

 Like the previous approach, a two layers strategy was conducted.
-The first layer classified samples into healthy and not-healthy, and the separated MI and CAD samples.
-However, to keep the number of miRNAs as low as possible miRNAs were selected from the second layer (which are the miRNAs with the best performance in MI/CAD separation), and then their performance wase evaluated in the first layer.
+The first layer classified samples into healthy and non-healthy, and the separated MI and CAD samples.
+However, to keep the number of miRNAs as low as possible miRNAs were selected from the second layer (which are the miRNAs with the best performance in MI/CAD separation), and then their performance was evaluated in the first layer.
 AUC-ROC of all miRNAs for classifying MI and CAD samples were calculated.
-To find the number of miRNAs with the highest predictive values, the miRNAs with the highest individual AUC-ROC were added to the set one-by-one, and the AUC-ROC for the set was calculated.
+To find the number of miRNAs with the highest predictive values, the miRNAs with the highest individual AUC-ROC were added to the set one by one, and the AUC-ROC for the set was calculated.
 The set with the highest AUC-ROC was selected for the following steps.
 The ROC curves for each selected miRNA for separating healthy samples from not-healthy and MIs from CADs were also plotted for further comparison.

-2.5.2.1 First layer for finding healthy and not-healthy samples:
+First layer for the detection of healthy and non-healthy samples

 An SVM model with an RBF kernel was trained using the selected set of miRNAs.
 Additionally, the model was hyper-tuned to find the hyper-parameters for the highest AUC and accuracy.
 The ROC curve and confusion matrix for the best model were reported.

-2.5.2.2 Second layer for separating MI and CAD:
+Second layer for separating MI and CAD

-The selected miRNAs set was used to train different algorithms to find the best model.
-Similar to the previous approach, SVM (with linear, polynomial, and RBF kernels), LR, RF, kNN, GB, XGB and DT were trained.
+The selected miRNA set was used to train different algorithms to find the best model.
+Similar to the previous approach, SVM (with linear, polynomial, and RBF kernels), LR, RF, kNN, GB, XGB, and DT were trained.
 All models were trained with their pre-set parameters using 10-fold cross-validation.
 The models with the highest AUC-ROC and accuracy on the test set were selected and hyper-tuned using the scikit-opt package (Head et al. 2021).
 The ROC curve and confusion matrix for the best model were reported.

-3 Results
+Results